GoranGit/Dentist-Space-ASP.NET-MVC/README.md

 # Dentists-Place-ASP.NET-MVC

 **Dentist-Place** is an ASP NET MVC 5 Application and it is system on which dentists can register their patients and upload medical records.
-Also dentists have posibility to post stories in the  public area as well as in the private area where only other dentists can view them.Patiens can have full access of their medical history and can be able to search for dentists, they also can send a requests to become their patients.Non authorized users can review all public posts.
+Also dentists have posibility to post stories in the  public area as well as in the private area where only other dentists can view them.Patiens can have full access of their medical history and can be able to search for dentists, they also can send a requests to become their patients.Unauthorized users can review all public posts.

 ### Unauthorized Users
 Can review all public posts posted by dentists and register as a users to the system